mgroov/CS579-ReverseEngineering/Week5.md

 From there I opened the file in ghidra.
 I started by renaming some variables for example if bvar1 = true we know it was a bad length of username so it was renamed.

 The next thing I noticed was a for loop that appeared to go through the username.
 At every odd char it turned the char to lower and for even it turned to upper.
-It then cast these values as ints and sends them to a stream?
+It then cast these values as ints and sends them to a stream.

 ![image](https://user-images.githubusercontent.com/44854053/231022814-5a8b350e-f4eb-4608-b90e-e7890e779631.png)

-Store the stream in serialstring. cut serial string from size-8 *2 to end of string.
+It then sends the stream in serialstring.
+Creates a substring of serial string from size-8 *2 to end of string.

-loop through serial string from 0-8 and turn numbers of those chars add them into a string and store them in serial it then compares it to the serial number you put in.
+I then loops through serial string from 0-8 and cast the number back into chars and adds them into a string and stores them in serial it then compares it to the serial number you put in.

 From there I followed the rules to generatea a python script.
+Which will generate both the username and the expected serial for that username.

 ```python
 import random